rlamasb/Firebase.Xamarin/README.md

 ```
 ## Thanks
-Special thanks to [bezysoftware](https://github.com/bezysoftware) for the original [firebase-database-dotnet] (https://github.com/step-up-labs/firebase-database-dotnet) code that is the core for this Xamarin adaptation.
+Special thanks to [bezysoftware](https://github.com/bezysoftware) for the original [firebase-database-dotnet] (https://github.com/step-up-labs/firebase-database-dotnet) and [firebase-authentication-dotnet] (https://github.com/step-up-labs/firebase-authentication-dotnet) code that is the core for this Xamarin adaptation.
 Also thanks to [mikelehen](https://github.com/mikelehen) for the original [Firebase Token Generator - .NET] (https://github.com/firebase/firebase-token-generator-dotNet)